 - Monitor for abnormal GPU and CPU usage

-Inside attacks are way riskier and deadlier than any other attack, as they solely depend on the users and, often, the employees in an organization, but are not always intentional; sometimes attacks happen accidentally or due to employees’ negligence.
+Inside attacks are a different type of cyber security threats or cybersecurity threats and vulnerabilities as they riskier and deadlier than any other types of cyber security threats or most common cyber security threats, as they solely depend on the users and, often, the employees in an organization, but are not always intentional; sometimes attacks happen accidentally or due to employees’ negligence.

 - OBLIVIOUS INSIDER: Insiders with access to the company’s sensitive information that has been compromised from the outside; being monitored outside, these employees are oblivious to the act.